Oil drops on rising virus cases, increasing Libyan output

 On the supply side, Libya’s National Oil Corp (NOC) said it had lifted force majeure on the El-Feel oilfield.

-NOC said on Friday Libyan production would reach 1 million barrels per day (bpd) in four weeks, a quicker ramp-up than many analysts had predicted.
+NOC said on Friday Libyan production would reach 1 million barrels per day (bpd) in coming weeks, a quicker ramp-up than many analysts had predicted.

 “In an environment where there are renewed worries over the demand outlook, the last thing the market needs right now is additional supply,” said Warren Patterson, ING’s head of commodities strategy.